It was an evening to be remembered.

 When it comes to roast potatoes the Patate al forno – Roast Potatoes with garlic cloves is the best.
 The potatoes need to be blanched in water for 2-3 minutes before baking then set aside.
 With audience participation we had the guys take care of the seasoning and tossing of the potatoes, which was a lot of fun to see who could toss the best and highest.

-Of course wine was flowing throughout the evenings festivities as glasses were refilled in a timely manner.
+Of course, wine was flowing throughout the evening’s festivities, and glasses were refilled in a timely manner.

 Earlier in the day we had put the Chicken Vin Cotto (sweet wine) into the oven to cook since it is a bit complicated and we already had enough things going on.
 It came out wonderfully as one might expect.

-While that was going on outside I needed to get back in to make sure that Elio was taking proper care with the dessert prep in which there were three – Cannoli, Roasted Pears with Chocolate and Strawberries in balsamic vinegar.
-What a trio.
-We had participants making the pears, cutting the strawberries and filling cannoli’s.
-At the same time I was teaching the making of Polenta with wild mushrooms, having one participant searing the mushrooms while the other made the polenta.
-And last but not least I took care of the Pasta Carbonara as the final punctuation to end the cooking portion of the evening.
+While that was going on outside I needed to get back inside to be sure that Elio was taking proper care of the dessert prep.
+We planned three decadent desserts – Cannoli, Roasted Pears with Chocolate, and Strawberries in Balsamic Vinegar.
+What a trio!
+We had participants making the pears, cutting the strawberries, and filling the cannolis.
+At the same time, I was teaching how to make Polenta with wild mushrooms, having one participant searing the mushrooms while the other made the polenta.
+And last (but not least) I took care of the Pasta Carbonara as the final punctuation to end the cooking portion of the evening.